Maldives vs. Bali : Which Destination is Right for Your Honeymoon [ 2023 ]

 The Maldives is a country that’s 99% water and only 1% land, made up of over 1200 islands (only 200 of which are inhabited), pristine white beaches, endless turquoise blues, and a thriving marine life.
 Oh and of course it’s 5-star private island resorts.

 Go to the Maldives over Bali if: Budget is no object.
-You love the ocean, and the idea of a honeymoon waking up in an overwater bungalow in the Maldives with nothing to do but enjoy your five-star resort all day is your dream.
+You love the ocean, want pristine, perfect beaches, and the idea of a honeymoon waking up in an overwater bungalow in the Maldives with nothing to do but enjoy your five-star resort all day is your dream.
 The Maldives is first-class LUXURY.
 The resorts here are little slices of private-island-heaven, and they are incredible.
 The beauty of these islands for a beach-lover is like nothing else in the world.

 Do not go to the Maldives over Bali if: You want a more adventurous, action-packed, expand-your-horizons type of honeymoon.
 You don’t LOVE the ocean.
 You want the best bang for your buck.
 Bali can be a much more affordable honeymoon destination than the Maldives, but of course, there are ways to do Bali very luxuriously as well.